Lower Sula National Nature Park: Topography

-These areas are spread along the Sula River, it lower tributaries, and the approaches to the Kremenchuk Reservoir.
+These areas are spread along the Sula River, it lowers tributaries, and the approaches to the Kremenchuk Reservoir.
 Much of the terrain is flat, particularly around Sulsky Bay which opens into the reservoir; other areas of the right bank are hilly.
 In the bay, some islands reach 2–6 meters above water level.

 Climate and ecoregion

-The climate of Lower Sula is Humid continental climate, warm summer (Köppen climate classification (Dfb)).
+The climate of Lower Sula is Humid continental climate, warm summer (Köppen climate classification (Dfb).
 This climate is characterized by large seasonal temperature differentials and a warm summer (at least four months averaging over 10 C, but no month averaging over 22 C.

 Lower Sula is located at the western edge of the East European forest steppe ecoregion, a transition zone between the broadleaf forests of the north and the grasslands to the south.
 This ecoregion is characterized by a mosaic of forests, steppe, and riverine wetlands.

 Flora and fauna

 The park is in a botanical zone of terraced meadow steppes, terraced oak-pine forests, flood plains (of the Sula River and tributaries), eutrophic marshes and meadow-halophytic vegetation (heavily influenced by the creation of the reservoir in 1959).
 Large areas of the reservoir are shallow, and aquatic vegetation has become highly developed.
 Because the ecology of the area is relatively new, it has not yet been fully studied.
 It is believed that over 600 species of vascular plants are within the borders of the park.